ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/ADRs/008_isis_raw_files.md

 Some old analysis scripts may still use OpenGENIE, and not have finished migration to Mantid.

-OpenGENIE [supports both `.raw` and `.nxs` file formats](http://download.opengenie.org/doc/old_manuals/GENIEUserManual/gdai.htm).
-Analysis scripts using OpenGENIE should therefore be adaptable to work with `.nxs` files only.
-This may involve some changes to the analysis scripts in question.
+OpenGENIE [supports reading both `.raw` and `.nxs` file formats](http://download.opengenie.org/doc/old_manuals/GENIEUserManual/gdai.htm), however many of its built in commands only work on workspaces created by reading `.raw` files.

+If instruments still require OpenGENIE analysis or reduction code, they will need to either:
+- Migrate their code to a supported data reduction/analysis package, for example Mantid.
+- Write a utility which reads in a `.nxs` file, and outputs a corresponding `.raw` formatted file for their analysis code to use (this converter would only need to 'convert' the `.raw` fields which are actually used by the corresponding analysis code).

 #### Technique-specific tools